-For the IEP of 2014, about 85-90 students are expected to attend.
+For the IEP of 2019, around 65 students are expected to attend.
 They come from Japan and from several different countries in East and Central Asia.
 Students from Japan will represent about 50% of the members of this international group.

-Four main groups of students will attend the IEP of 2014:
+Three main groups of students will attend the IEP of 2019:

 - 1: Students who will enter the graduate degree programs at IUJ after the IEP